federicoviceconti/RetroPermissionManager/README.md

 - *onSuccessListener: called when permission is grant
 - *onFailureListener: called when permission is
 - *onNeverAskAgainListener: called when we check never ask
-- allPermissionsRecap: called at the end and this one is not null
+- allPermissionsRecap: called at the end, when is not null

 **Code example**